araobp/android-aed/README.md

 ## Training CNN

-This is a notebook for training a CNN model for musical instruments recognition: [Jypyter notebook](./keras/training.ipynb)
+This is a notebook for training a CNN model for musical instruments recognition: [Jupyter notebook](./keras/training.ipynb)

 The audio feature corresponds to gray-scale image the size of 64(W) x 40(H).